magictaler/luminardo/README.md

 - I2C, secondary UART, secondary SPI for future extentions;
 - PIR sensor;
 - Integration with Arduino IDE;
-- Firmware is tightly intergared with an awesome "Revision 2.0 of USB Host Library for Arduino" (thank you guys!)
+- Firmware is tightly integrared with an awesome "Revision 2.0 of USB Host Library for Arduino" (thank you guys!)

 for more information please visit http://luminardo.net and http://magictale.com